LunghiGroup/equivariant_model/README.md

 The Python code for equivariant ridge regression model.
 For more information:
 * Predicting tensorial molecular properties with equivariant machine-learning models, arXiv:2202.01449 [cond-mat.mtrl-sci], 2022

+This program is free software: you can redistribute it and/or modify it.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Please note that the current implementation is not yet optimized.

 ### Prerequisites
 The code requires Python 3 and the following Python libraries: ase and numpy.